 - 9 The timeout interval for sending the aggregated messages to the output or reply channel.
 Optional. - A reference to a bean that implements the message correlation (grouping) algorithm.
 The bean can be an implementation of the CorrelationStrategy interface or a POJO.
 In the latter case the correlation-strategy-method attribute must be defined as well.
-Optional (by default, the aggregator will use the CORRELATION_ID header). - A method defined on the bean referenced by correlation-strategy, that implements the correlation decision algorithm.
+Optional (by default, the aggregator will use the CORRELATION\ID header). - A method defined on the bean referenced by correlation-strategy, that implements the correlation decision algorithm.
 Optional, with restrictions (requires correlation-strategy to be present). - A reference to a bean defined in the application context.
 The bean must implement the aggregation logic as described above.
-Optional (by default the list of aggregated Messages will become a payload of the output message).

-- A method defined on the bean referenced by ref, that implements the message aggregation algorithm.
+Optional (by default the list of aggregated Messages will become a payload of the output message). - A method defined on the bean referenced by ref, that implements the message aggregation algorithm.
 Optional, depends on ref attribute being defined. - A reference to a bean that implements the release strategy.
 The bean can be an implementation of the ReleaseStrategy interface or a POJO.
 In the latter case the release-strategy-method attribute must be defined as well.
-Optional (by default, the aggregator will use the SEQUENCE_SIZE header attribute). - A method defined on the bean referenced by release-strategy, that implements the completion decision algorithm.
-Optional, with restrictions (requires release-strategy to be present).
+Optional (by default, the aggregator will use the SEQUENCE\SIZE header attribute). - A method defined on the bean referenced by release-strategy, that implements the completion decision algorithm.
+Optional, with restrictions (requires release-strategy to be present). - When set to true (default false), completed groups are removed from the message store, allowing subsequent messages with the same correlation to form a new group.
+The default behavior is to send messages with the same correlation as a completed group to the discard-channel.